What is Organizational Change?

 Managers need to manage change effectively and for this, it is necessary to overcome resistance to change.
 The following strategies are helpful for the management of resistance to change.

-- Education and Communication – Employees usually resist change because they are unknown of why the change is taking place.
+- Education and Communication – Employees usually resist change because they are unaware of why the change is taking place.
 As such, they should be educated and informed about the change.

 - Participation – Participative management is an effective way to overcome resistance to change.